 STAFF REPORTS Lorin Hofmann-Lurz

-Covid-19 and 4-H: Lorin opened with a reminder on how the 4-H program works.
+Covid-19 and 4-H: Lorin opened with a reminder on how the 4-H program flow chart of decision making is set.
 In order from top-down: UCANR is the umbrella for 4-H, state 4-H office (state director), cooperative extension office (county director).

-Following the county’s shelter in place order, letter from state 4-H director, Lynn Schmit-McQuitty, was received.
+Following the county’s shelter in place order, a letter from state 4-H director, Lynn Schmit-McQuitty, was issued to the entire membership.
 Letter states all in-person 4-H activities are cancelled, postponed, or moved to a virtual platform.
 Applies to all 4-H audiences, include youth and adults, all delivery modes including community clubs, SPIN clubs, in school, after school, camp, and military sites.

 State 4-H office working to provide alternative education (online), encourage online education through community club program.
 Conversion ongoing about how community clubs are to manage attendance, etc. No meetings or gatherings are to occur.
 Club representatives were each asked if they understood.